stephengacheru/usehover.github.io/index.md

 **Known issues:**

-* Using the SDK in an app that targets API 23 or especially 24 can cause permission issues due to the new permission mechanism that Google introduced.
-We will be updating this soon.
+* Using the SDK in an app that targets API 23 or 24 can cause permission issues due to the new permission mechanism that Google introduced.
+We will be updating this soon, but for now if your app targets 23 or 24 you must ask for `android.permission.CALL_PHONE` and `android.permission.RECEIVE_SMS` prior to a call to request a payment (step 2 of "Using the SDK" below)

-## Installation
+## Installing the SDK

 ### 0. Install [Crashlytics](https://fabric.io/kits/android/crashlytics/install).
 This requirement will soon be removed.